Frequently Asked Questions

 How can I participate in the URS?

-First, you will want to contact your faculty mentor on your project to see if they believe the project is appropriate for this venue.
-Then simply complete the Intent to Participate form on the URS home page to signal your intent to participate.
-You and your faculty mentor will then be contacted about next steps including opportunities for revision or final version of your abstract, printing any posters, and other vital information.
+First, you will want to contact your faculty mentor on your project to see if they believe the project is appropriate for this event.
+Then simply complete the Intent to Participate form on the URS home page to signal your interest and commitment to the event.
+You and your faculty mentor will then be contacted about next steps including opportunities for revision of your abstract, printing any posters, and other vital information.

 Will my project be edited or censored for the URS?